drilonrecica/Android-Permission-Check-Library/README.md

 Then you need to create an Instance of the CreatePermissionDialog class:
 ```
-CreatePermissionDialog createPermissionDialog = new CreatePermissionDialog(currentActivity.this , currentActivity.this);
+CreatePermissionDialog createPermissionDialog = new CreatePermissionDialog(currentActivity.this);
 ```
 Replace currentActivity with the name of the main activity of your project.
 Then you need to call the method which shows the dialog for the specific permission you need: